ultraviolentorange/alan/README.md

 # alan

-Alan Turing was an English computer scientist, mathematician, logician, cryptanalyst, philosopher, and theoretical biologist.
+Alan Turing was an English computer scientist, mathematician, logician, cryptanalyst, <br>
+philosopher, and theoretical biologist.
 Turing was highly influential in the development of theoretical computer science, providing a formalisation of the concepts of algorithm and computation with the Turing